-Accomodation for automounter commands has been incorporated into the MacCHESS
+Accommodation for automounter commands has been incorporated into the MacCHESS data collection software.

-MacCHESS has a trial kit consisting of seven (7) pucks stacked in a tower, all the tools necessary to handle the pucks, and an out-of-date instructional CD-ROM from Brookhaven.
+MacCHESS has a limited number of trial kits consisting of seven (7) ALS or Uni-pucks stacked in a tower, all the tools necessary to handle the pucks, and an out-of-date instructional CD-ROM from Brookhaven.
 Pins and bases are not included.

 Required equipment: pins and pucks

 The automounter requires the use of pins and bases with tight tolerances to ensure that they can be reproducibly accessed by the gripper.

 BAD: Do not use any sample base with a square shoulder, such as Hampton Research CrystalCap or Mitegen B1, B2 or B3.
 That square shoulder is likely to cause a crash if the sample or the gripper is slightly out of position, since the gripper approaches the base from the top.
 Do not use any sample base with a plastic body or screw threads.

 GOOD: Choose bases compatible with ALS automounters.
 These have an all-metal base with a sloping shoulder which provides self-centering correction to the automounter gripper, which approaches the base from the top.
 Hampton Research CrystalCap ALS or CrystalCap ALS HT should be fine; as should Mitegen B1A or B3S.
 Bases meeting the SPINE spec should also work (HR CrystalCap SPINE HT, Mitegen B5).
 Barcodes are irrelevant, MacCHESS does not have barcode readers on its automounters.